adobeprobonokkss/kkss_scholarship_backend/README.md

 export NVM_DIR="$HOME/.nvm"
 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"  # This loads nvm
 [ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"

+# Known Issue

+- Promotion of user will not be reflected in same session , user will have to logout and login again to seet the updated role